Frequently Asked Questions

 Can I do the set-up of the SmartPlug in any outlet?

-Yes, you can set up the SmartPlug in any convenient electrical outlet before you eventually plug it into one that’s in series with the GFI circuit and any non-GFI outlet you want to monitor.
+Yes, you can set up the SmartPlug in any convenient electrical outlet before you eventually plug it into one that’s in series with any circuit you want to monitor.
+It does not have to be a GFI circuit.
 The initial set-up requires you to see flashing lights on the plug.
 Do this where you are comfortable.

 Am I really getting two free WiFi SmartPlugs with my order?

-Yes, your first WiFi SmartPlug is used to monitor a GFI circuit.
-The 2nd included SmartPlug is plugged into a non-GFI outlet.
-With both plugs, GFI Notify will notify you if just a GFI outlet has tripped or if your entire house has lost power.
+Yes, your first WiFi SmartPlug is generally used to monitor a GFI circuit.
+SmartPlugs can be used to monitor any circuit.
+With licensed plugs, GFI Notify will notify you when any monitored circuit loses power or if your entire house has lost power.
 You can also order additional SmartPlugs at an excellent price.
-These additional plugs can be used for everyday “smart home” purposes; they are NOT monitored by GFI notify

 If I have more than one smart plug being monitored by GFI Notify, how do I know which one is sending the notifications in the event of a power loss?